abhideepkumar/MCQ-Quiz/README.md

 2. Quiz Timer: Each question is timed, and participants have 15 seconds to answer each question.
 3. Multiple-Choice Questions: The quiz consists of multiple-choice questions with four options, only one of which is correct.
 4. Scoring: Each question has a score of 10 points for a correct answer.
-5. Result Display: After completing the quiz, the participants can see their total score.
+5. Result Display: After completing the quiz, the participants can see their total score which will be stored in Mongodb Database.

 ## How it Works